-At present there are no vacancies at Legatum, but we are always on the lookout for great talent to help drive the firm towards its vision of seeing a more prosperous world.
+At present there are no vacancies at Legatum, but we are always on the lookout for people with great talent and virtue to join the firm and help drive it towards its vision of seeing a more prosperous world.
 If you are interested in registering your interest in joining the firm, please send your CV along with a cover note to firstname.lastname@example.org.

 The Legatum Compensation Philosophy

 At Legatum, we believe that everyone is born with a gift.
 This gift has been given to help us achieve our purpose in life.
 Our purpose is not something we choose, it is something we discover.
 When we are working in the area of our vocation, our gift will operate to bring us “natural success”.
 Things will appear easy to us, while perhaps the same task may be difficult for others.
 Observers may attribute this success to luck, but in fact the gifted will always be ‘lucky’ when using their gift.
 Over time, if this gift is developed, one may develop a sense of “effortless mastery” and make great contributions to one’s family, community, country or profession.